RillingDev/axon/README.md

 This framework is **not** supposed or able to be "the next big framework", this is just a hobby project of mine.
 You _will_ encounter bugs and should never use this in production.
-Functionality and Compability is much more limited than in Vue, due to the difference in complexity of the codebase.
+Functionality and compatibility is much more limited than in Vue, due to the difference in complexity of the codebase.
-Most of the API is either the same or very simmilar as in Vue, however make sure to read the docs.
+Most of the API is either the same or very similar as in Vue, however make sure to read the docs.

 ### Core Differences to Vue